 Stock contains minerals in a form the body can absorb easilynot just calcium but also magnesium, phosphorus, silicon, sulphur and trace minerals.
 It contains the broken down material from cartilage and tendons–stuff like chondroitin sulphates and glucosamine, now sold as expensive supplements for arthritis and joint pain.

-Not only do these broths tastes much better than the pre-packaged ones, but you just feel better after having a stew with real broth.
+Not only do these broths taste much better than the pre-packaged ones, but you just feel better after having a stew with real broth.

 Nourishing Traditions: The Cookbook that Challenges Politically Correct Nutrition and the Diet Dictocrats by Sally Fallon